PickledDragon/apache-camel-developer-relations/apache-camel-quick-start-guide.md

 # Apache Camel Quickstart
-> There is a TL;DR at the end, if you're in a real hurry!
+> If you're in a real hurry, we still have good news!
+There is a TL;DR at the end!

 Apache Camel is a versatile integration framework and allows several modes of deployment.
 Apache Camel can be deployed as a stand-alone application, in a servlet container, in an OSGi container, as a Kubernetes operator or as a Kafka Connect connector.